ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 **Last updated March 15<sup>th</sup>, 2021.**

-A lot of customers encounter some trouble with the quota on ETCD allowed disk space.
+Some customers might encounter troubles with the quota on ETCD storage usage.

-## Issues
+## Issue

 When you want to manage an objects into your Kubernetes cluster, you can reached an error like this: